 Disruptive Innovation, Competition Policy and Challenges to Emerging Markets.

-This statement is in line with what Rudiantara has to say.
-That Indonesia is a huge market for digital market activity.
-Where in Indonesia, digital marketing is experiencing robust growth throughout a specific platform.
-“This certainly invites many digital investors the o develop their products in Indonesia,” he explained.
+This statement is in line with Rudiantara speech that Indonesia is a huge market for digital market activity.
+In Indonesia, digital marketing is experiencing robust growth throughout a specific platform.
+“This certainly invites many digital investors to develop their products in Indonesia,” he explained.

-With the supervision of fair competition, Rudiantara added, digital investors would be more interested to join, in developing digital market in Indonesia, “we must make Indonesia as a competitive country, putting forward the values of competition”.
+With the supervision of fair competition, Rudiantara added, digital investors would be more interested to join developing digital market in Indonesia, “we must make Indonesia as a competitive country, putting forward the values of competition”.

-The 2nd Jakata International Competition Forum (2JICF) conference was also attended by a number of cross-border business competition experts as panelists, including Ng Ee Kia (Assistance Chief Executive Competition Commission of Singapore), Hassan Qaqaya (Melbourne University), Antonio Gomes (Head of OECD Competition Division), Bruce Cooper (General Manager of Australian Competition and Consumer Commission), Yin Yanling (Director of Anti-Monopoly Bureau of China Ministry of Commerce), Tsai-Lung HONG (Commissioner of Chinese Taipei Trade Fair), Barbara Wise (NSW Transport Commissioner – Sydney), Toshiyuki Nambu (Senior Deputy Secretary of the Japan Fair Trade Commission), M Nawir Messi (Commissioner of KPPU), Even Alex Chandra (Head of Education, Human Resources & Customer Protection Division in Indonesia Ecommerce Association), Nadiem Makarim (CEO and Founder of Go-Jek Indonesia), Hendri Sivilianto (Government of Jakarta), and Toshan Tamhane (Senior Partner of McKinsey Indonesia).
+The 2nd Jakarta International Competition Forum (2JICF) conference was attended by a number of cross-border business competition experts as panelists, including Ng Ee Kia (Assistance Chief Executive Competition Commission of Singapore), Hassan Qaqaya (Melbourne University), Antonio Gomes (Head of OECD Competition Division), Bruce Cooper (General Manager of Australian Competition and Consumer Commission), Yin Yanling (Director of Anti-Monopoly Bureau of China Ministry of Commerce), Tsai-Lung HONG (Commissioner of Chinese Taipei Trade Fair), Barbara Wise (NSW Transport Commissioner – Sydney), Toshiyuki Nambu (Senior Deputy Secretary of the Japan Fair Trade Commission), M Nawir Messi (Commissioner of KPPU).
+Our stakeholders and the private sector also attended the 2JICF, including Alex Chandra (Head of Education, Human Resources & Customer Protection Division in Indonesia Ecommerce Association), Nadiem Makarim (CEO and Founder of Go-Jek Indonesia), Hendri Sivilianto (Government of Jakarta), and Toshan Tamhane (Senior Partner of McKinsey Indonesia).

-All these panelists carry an important mission at the 2JICF conference.
-Where in the future, the digital market in Indonesia can be a huge market, with the inclusion of various digital products, offset by the increasing purchasing power of Indonesian, and the increasing need for information technology.
+All these panelists carry an important mission at the 2JICF Conference.
+In the future, the digital market in Indonesia can be a huge market with the inclusion of various digital products, offset by the increasing purchasing power of Indonesian and the increasing need for information technology.
 They emphasized the importance of maintaining competition and the diversity of digital products in Indonesia, with KPPU as the vanguard that encourages the creation of fair competition.